Graduate Courses

 Instructor(s): A. Agrawal

-Course Description: A focus on theoretical population genetics, using mathematical models to understand how different evolutionary forces drive allele frequency change.
-Students learn how to mathematically derive classic results in population genetics.
-Topics include drift, coalescence, the relationship between population and quantitative genetics, selection in finite populations, and mutation load.
-Offered in alternate years.
-Recommended Preparation: an intro course to genetics and a solid understanding of basic algebra and calculus.
+Course Description: This course focusses on theoretical population genetics, using mathematical models to understand how different evolutionary forces drive allele frequency change.
+Students will learn how to mathematically derive classic results in population genetics.
+Topics include: drift, coalescence, the relationship between population and quantitative genetics, selection in finite populations, and mutation load.

 Location: St. George